Should every association conduct a formal board orientation every year?

 Board members’ three primary legal duties are:

 - Duty of loyalty

 As a non-profit board member, one is obligated to understand this and ensure that the organization and fellow board members adhere to their duties and follow the law.
-Ignorance of the law is not only not a smart defense, it is not a defense at all.
+Ignorance of the law is not only a substandard defense, it is not a defense at all.

 Our team is here to help you reach your long-term association goals.
-Want to talk more about board and volunteer management?
-Contact us at firstname.lastname@example.org.
+Want to talk about board and volunteer management?
+Contact us to learn more.